kean/Align/README.md

 - [Full Guide](https://github.com/kean/Yalta/blob/master/Docs/YaltaGuide.md)
 - [Installation Guide](https://github.com/kean/Yalta/blob/master/Docs/InstallationGuide.md)

-> The philosophy behind Yalta is to strive for clarity and simplicity by  following [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
+> Yalta strives for clarity and simplicity by following [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Although most of the APIs are compact, it is a *non-goal* to enable the most concise syntax possible.
-It provides fluent API that form grammatical phrases.
+Instead Yalta provides a fluent APIs that form grammatical phrases.
 Most common operations are easy to discover and use.

 ## Quick Overview